georgewallace/elasticsearch/docs/reference/data-analysis/aggregations/search-aggregations-bucket-significanttext-aggregation.md

 }
 ```

+%  TEST[setup:news]

 ### Filtering Values [_filtering_values_3]

 It is possible (although rarely required) to filter the values for which buckets will be created.
 This can be done using the `include` and `exclude` parameters which are based on a regular expression string or arrays of exact terms.
-This functionality mirrors the features described in the [terms aggregation](/reference/data-analysis/aggregations/search-aggregations-bucket-terms-aggregation.md) documentation.
+This functionality mirrors the features described in the [terms aggregation](search-aggregations-bucket-terms-aggregation.md) documentation.